Tuition & fees

 Financial aid & resources

 Continuing your education is more than a time investment.
-Below are a few resources that may help you finance your bachelor's degree, master's degree, or endorsement online with Northwestern College.
+Below are a few resources that may help you finance your bachelor's degree, master's degree, endorsement or certificate with Northwestern College.

-Students in online programs may be eligible for federal and/or state financial aid.
+Students may be eligible for federal and/or state financial aid.